UW-COSMOS/project-docs/README.md

 Develop data extraction and integration methods to collect model metadata (from text) that corresponds to boundary conditions, sensitivity analyses, and results.

 ### Task 2: Data Extraction from Tables and Figures
 Design and implement methods for 1) automatic extraction of  model parameterizations from tables, and 2) extraction of data from tables and figures.
-Implementation of methods that link data back to model code/output and the knowledge base developed  duringTask 1 will enable human-in-the-loop automated refinements of models.
+Implementation of methods that link data back to model code and the knowledge base developed during Task 1 will enable human-in-the-loop automated refinements of models